nstamatelopoulos/OCP-disconnected-wrapper/README.md

 ~~~

 - Pull-Secret
-The pull-secret need to be added inside the config directory and to have the name pull-secret.json in beautified format.
+The pull-secret needs to be added inside the config directory (create the directory until i commit it) and to have the name pull-secret.json in a beautified format (might work and oneliner too haven't tried yet).
 You can download your pull-secret from console.redhat.com and to beutify it using "jq" command.
 The below command should be sufficient:
 ~~~
 $ cat pull-secret.txt | jq > pull-secret.json